Top 100 Countries by Human Development Index (HDI) — Latest UNDP Ranking

 X-axis is GNI per capita in thousands of 2021 PPP dollars; Y-axis is HDI (0–1).
 This is an illustrative “level vs outcome” view, not a causal model.

-How to interpret the HDI ranking without confusing it with “wealth rankings”
+How to interpret the HDI Ranking 2025 without confusing it with wealth rankings

 The HDI ranking is best read as a three-dimensional scoreboard.
 Income matters, but it is only one leg of the stool.
 Countries rise to the top when they achieve a long, healthy life, build a strong education base, and sustain a decent standard of living at the same time.

-This is why HDI is a useful “anti-cannibalization” companion to GDP-per-capita pages: two countries can look similar in PPP income, yet differ in HDI because one delivers longer lives and more schooling.
+This is why HDI should not be read as another GDP-per-capita table.
+Two countries can look similar in PPP income yet differ in HDI because one delivers longer lives and more schooling.
 Conversely, a country can rank very high in HDI without being the absolute top in PPP income if it performs exceptionally in health and education.

 Reading guide: what to look at first